RoganMurley/roganmurley.github.io/_posts/2020-12-12-docker-machine-digital-ocean-unable-to-verify-docker-daemon-is-listening.markdown

 date:   2020-12-12 10:00:00 +0000
 comments: true
 ---
 I practice continuous deployment on my side project [GALGA](https://github.com/RoganMurley/GALGAGAME).
-Every time the [continuous integration pipeline](https://circleci.com/) finishes green the master the application is deployed... if all goes well.
+Every time the [continuous integration pipeline](https://app.circleci.com/pipelines/github/RoganMurley/GALGAGAME?branch=master) finishes green on master the application is deployed... if all goes well.
 Earlier in the week all deploys broke 😱

 Deploying the application involves spinning up a new [Digital Ocean](https://www.digitalocean.com/) droplet using `docker-machine`.
 Earlier this week every deployment started mysteriously failing with the following error:
 ```